better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 code securely](https://radicle.xyz/) on the Radicle network.

-`rad` is responsible for creating and managing your [identity](#radicle-identity), including your secret keys and Git monorepo.
+`rad` is responsible for creating and managing your [identity](#radicle-identity), including your secret keys and Git data.
 You also use it to initialize new Radicle projects, push your project to the [network](#radicle-network), create and manage issues, collaborate with patches, and much more.

 If you're hoping to get started with Radicle for the first time, installing `rad` is your first step.